Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 When you go to a bar and sit down to order a margarita, you often get choices between typical, and top shelf.
 These guitars are top shelf.
 There are less expensive versions of these available, but what I'm discussing on this page are the guitars you buy when you are a person with some serious cash to spend towards a very particular end.

 You're going to get what you are after when you spend like this.
 I only hope a buyer has the dedication to make the investment worth their while.
-Eddie and Steve are iconic persons from my youth, but they're still persons you can go and see, and their style of music is extremely inventive.
+Eddie and Steve are iconic persons from my youth, and their style of music is extremely inventive.
 These are their guitars, and someone out there is going to take one and create some stuff so beautiful it'll be remembered for a long long time.

 I've gone this far and not even mentioned there's a finger grip handle on the Steve Vai Ibanez.
 Isn't that something?
 Thanks for reading.